LikeTheBossOne/ECS-Engine/README.md

 ## Set Preprocessor

 When you make a project you must set the preprocessor to conform to c++ standards.
 VSCPP is dumb and doesn't like __VA_ARGS__
+Command line argument: /Zc:preprocessor